idvorkin/idvorkin.github.io/_d/2016-3-12-sleight-of-mouth.md

 How much pain are you in vs. How much discomfort do you feel?

-### One word reframes:
+### 2.1 One word reframes:

 Take a word/statement and make it more positive and more negative.

 Statements:
-It doesn't piss me off ; I'm ok with it ; I'm accepting it I made a mistake; you twisted my words; he's a damn liar.
+It doesn't piss me off ; I'm OK with it ; I'm accepting it I made a mistake; you twisted my words; he's a damn liar.

 Words:
 Responsible, Stable, Rigid
 Stable, Comfortable, Boring
-Fiscally responsible, Frugal,, stingy
+Fiscally responsible, Frugal, stingy
-Friendly, Nice, Niave
+Friendly, Nice, Naive
 Big Imagination -> Telling Fairy Tales -> Lying

-#### Oneword reframing exercise
+#### One word reframing exercise

-#### Percieve from different model of world, by taking a second position
+#### Perceive from different model of world, by taking a second position

 Models of the world - Seek first to understand.
 Three perspectives